 Mandatory Entry Requirements for SERE Specialist:

 ** Indicates requirements met by Recruiter/MEPS.
-The remaining requirements will be met through appointments in Basic Military Training (BMT) or during the initial SERE Specialist Orientation Course (SST-OC) at Lackland AFB, TX
+The remaining requirements will be met through appointments in Basic Military Training (BMT) or during the initial SERE Specialist Orientation Course (SST-OC) on Chapman Annex at JBSA Lackland, TX

 1. Reading Test, AFRAT or Equivalent;